Ketamine harm reduction: a guide for drug workers & services

 What is ketamine

-Although ketamine is not used as a primary anaesthetic in humans it is more widely used in veterinary surgery, which is probably where the popular ‘horse tranquilliser’ misnomer has arisen.
-As a marketing ploy, something that could knock out a horse sounds like a winner for dealers.
+Ketamine is still used in human medicine in certain situations, such as emergency care and paediatrics but it is more commonly used as an anaesthetic in veterinary surgery — probably the source of the popular ‘horse tranquilliser’ misnomer.
+As a marketing ploy, something that could knock out a horse sounds like a winner for dealers and for media looking for an eye-catching headline.
 Even though it is mainly used on a wide range of small animals, ‘hamster tranquilliser’ just doesn’t have the same ring to it.

 Non-medical use of ketamine